IntelliTect/LooffCarousel.RingTargetDetector/Wokwi/README.md

 ### File structure

-Add your patterns to a folder with the name of the pattern being the folder name.
+Add your patterns to Patterns folder.
 This allows for easily grabbing just the base files to start working in Wokwi.